-BP-OPP-00002, Operating Policies and Principles - Bruce A [36] identifies the policies and principles agreed with the CNSC that drive the programs and processes to comply with these aforementioned requirements.
+BP-OPP-00001, Operating Policies and Principles - Bruce B [42] identifies the policies and principles agreed with the CNSC that drive the programs and processes for ensuring that operating procedures exist covering normal and abnormal conditions.
 The OPP is subdivided into general and specific subjects.
 The front end covers multiple SSCs, records, reporting, while from Section 21 onwards it covers requirements for specific SSCs.
-For example, Section 10.2 of the OPP mentions that abnormal or emergency condition procedures are written to protect the public and station personnel in emergencies involving the release of radioactive material, emergency procedures shall be implemented specifying staff responsibilities, available equipment, prerequisite training, and procedures to be followed.
-Duties of responsible individuals during normal and abnormal operation are defined in Section 01.
+For example, Section 10.4 of the OPP mentions that abnormal or emergency condition procedures written to protect the public and station personnel in emergencies involving the release of radioactive material, emergency procedures shall be implemented specifying staff responsibilities, available equipment, prerequisite training, and procedures to be followed.
+Duties of responsible individuals during normal and abnormal operation are defined in Section 01 of the OPP.